ranadeepbhuyan/awstraining/README.md

 1. Click on create bucket.
 1. Upload an image to the s3 bucket.
 2. Access S3 bucket using the browser.
+## Create and download access keys
+1. Navigate to Services -> IAM -> Security Status -> Delete your root access keys section.
+1. Click: manage security credentials -> continue to security credentials -> Access Keys -> Create New Access Key
+1. Click: Show Access key; Download key file and keep it safe.
+1. We are going to use this key and secret to programmatically access the S3 bucket from the ec2 instance.

 # Exercise 2
 ## Create an RDS instance